Introduction

 Quick-Drying Benefits

-Polyester dries quicker than cotton which makes it useful for runners, hikers, or even during gym sessions.
+Polyester dries quicker than cotton, which makes it useful for runners and hikers or even during gym sessions.

 Does polyester make you sweaty?
-Sometimes yes but other fabrics designed for exercise do a better job than polyester shirt does.
+Sometimes yes, but other fabrics designed for exercise do a better job than polyester shirts do.

 Tips to Reduce Sweating in Polyester Clothing